Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.

 - Using your favorite rolling pin, roll the dough into a large rectangle, approx. 22"wide x 18" tall in size. **If you begin rolling the dough out into the rectangle shape and the dough keeps pulling back each time, let the dough rest for an additional 5-10 minutes.
 Once the dough has fully relaxed, it will roll out much more easily.

 - Using a pizza cutter, trim up the edges of the dough to make the sides straighter, if needed.
-Now cut the dough into half horizontally, then cut each half into 3 horizontal strips.
-Starting at one end, roll up one of the dough strips forming a cinnamon roll.
-Place each roll onto a greased, rimmed baking sheet, three rolls in two rows, for a total of 6 jumbo cinnamon roll.
+Now cut the dough into half horizontally, then cut each half into 3 long horizontal strips.

 - Let the rolls raise in a warm, draft-free place for 15-20 minutes.
-Bake in a preheated 350 degree F. oven for 10 minutes.
-Reduce the oven temperature to 325 degrees F., continuing to bake the jumbo cinnamon rolls for an additional 10 minutes, or until golden brown.
-Let the cinnamon rolls cool for 5-10 minutes, then gently frost with the creamy icing.
-Serve warm!
+Bake in the preheated 350 degree F. oven for 10 minutes.
+Reduce the oven temperature to 325 degrees F., continuing to bake the jumbo cinnamon rolls for an additional 10-15 minutes, or until golden brown.

 To Make the Creamy Cinnamon Roll Icing

-- Using an electric mixer, beat together the cream cheese and butter in a large mixing bowl until creamy.
-Beat in the vanilla and milk, a little a time, then gradually mix in the confectioners' sugar and salt until the icing is smooth and fluffy.
+- Beat in the vanilla and milk, a little a time, then gradually mix in the confectioners' sugar and salt until the icing is smooth and fluffy.

 Chef Alli